-Electricity and water do not mix, which is why a sump pump installation and a battery backup system is better left to professional installers.
-Sump pump installers have received the training and have the experience needed to install, repair, and maintain your sump system.
+Electricity and water do not mix, which is why a sump pump installation and a battery backup system are better left to professional installers.
+Sump pump installers have received the training and experience to install, repair, and maintain your sump system.

 Sump pumps ensure your house remains dry; however, if the power goes out, the primary electrical pump will not be able to work.
 Installing a battery backup system with a backup sump pump can keep your home safe even when the power is out.